LarsDietrich/outer_space/README.txt

 ## v1

 This is a rather farfetched website concept I have that I will be working on over time.
+Right now the home page includes a full-screen scene including two rotating planets, one earth-like, & one moon, & four flickering stars.
+All animations are done in CSS.
+No jQuery fallback yet...

 Built on a fusion Bootstrap/Boilerplate base.